The principle of operation of the Common Rail System 2

-Battery-type fuel system - Commonrailsistem 2 (СЭЗ2) with electronic fuel supply control manufactured by Robert Bosch (Germany).
+Battery-type fuel system - Commonrailsistem 2 (SEZ2) with electronic fuel supply control manufactured by Robert Bosch (Germany).

 CRS2 BOSCH with electronic control unit provides:

-- - exact dosage of cyclic fuel supply for each operating mode;
+- - precise dosage of cyclic fuel supply for each operating mode;

 - - adjustment of fuel injection advance angles depending on speed, load, temperature;

-- - easy engine start with minimal emissions of harmful substances into the atmosphere under any temperature conditions;
+- - easy engine starting with minimal emissions of harmful substances into the atmosphere under any temperature conditions;

 - - adjustment of the fuel supply process depending on environmental conditions in order to reduce emissions of harmful substances;

-- - compatibility with the car's electronic control unit (ABS, ASR, cruise control, etc.).
+- - compatibility with the vehicle’s electronic control unit (ABS, ASR, cruise control, etc.).

-Fuel from the fuel tank is sucked in by the fuel priming pump through the coarse filter and the cooler of the electronic control unit and at a pressure of 700-800 kPa (7-8 kgf / cm2) is fed into the fine filter with very high degree of cleaning, since the CommonRail system is more sensitive to contamination than systems with a conventional plunger fuel pump.
+Fuel from the fuel tank through the coarse settling filter and the cooler of the electronic control unit is sucked in by the fuel priming pump and, under a pressure of 700-800 kPa (7-8 kgf/cm 2), is supplied to the fine filter with very high degree of cleaning, since the CommonRail system is more sensitive to contamination than systems with a conventional plunger fuel pump.

-Next, the fuel enters the high-pressure fuel pump, which has two sections, each of which is fed through a metering device with an electrovalve.
+The fuel then enters the high-pressure fuel pump, which has two sections, each of which is fed through a metering device with an electric valve.

-From the fuel pump, fuel under pressure enters the common fuel storage line (ramp) and is then supplied to each injector through individual fuel lines.
+From the fuel pump, fuel under pressure enters a common fuel accumulator line (ramp) and is then supplied to each injector through individual fuel lines.

-Injectors supply fuel under pressure to the combustion chamber, the duration of injection is determined by the duration of the electrical impulse from the electronic engine control unit.
+Injectors supply fuel under pressure into the combustion chamber, the injection duration is determined by the duration of the electrical pulse from the engine's electronic control unit.

-The peak electrical impulse to the injector is characterized by a voltage of up to 80 V and 20 A.
+The peak electrical pulse to the injector is characterized by a voltage of up to 80 V and 20 A.

 - - pilot injection (1-3%) at early injection advance angles - to reduce engine noise;